Knowing about your investment property tax deductions will undoubtedly boost your tax return.

 If you are the one responsible for paying the water, electricity, and/or gas, you can claim these expenses as an investment property tax deduction.
 If you require the tenant to pay for the utilities, you can’t claim it as a rental property deduction.

 To protect your property and its contents, rental insurance is a no-brainer and a tax-deductible expense.

 Repairs and Maintenance

-As long as you have rented out the house on your property, you are entitled to claim the land tax as an investment property tax deduction.
+As long as you have rented out the house on your property, you can claim the land tax as an investment property tax deduction.

-*As each state has its own regulations concerning land tax, consult a tax advisor on how to ensure you are submitting the correct claim in the right year.
+Note: Each state has its own regulations concerning land tax, so consult a tax advisor on how to ensure you submit the correct claim in the right year.

-Should you decide to make use of a tax advisor to assist you in submitting your land tax claim, these fees are also considered immediately tax-deductible.
+Should you decide to use a tax advisor to assist you in submitting your land tax claim, these fees are also considered immediately tax-deductible.